Satyam1942/Postify/README.md

 ## Frontend

 The frontend code can be found on the `frontend` branch.
+Frontend is built completely using Flutter.
 This branch contains all the flutter code other than build folder.

 ## Deployment